-ubiHome is a test-bed for applying U-VR-enabling technologies to home environments as shown in Fig. 4 [13].
-Various pervasive sensors and services have been embedded in ubiHome.
-Those sensors and services form the foundation of the integrated smart home for multiple residents.
+ubiHome is a test-bed for applying U-VR-enabling technologies to home environments as shown in Fig. 4 [20].
+Various kinds of pervasive sensors and services have been embedded in the ubiHome.
+Those embedded sensors and services form the foundation of the integrated smart home for multiple residents.
 For instance, ubiTV is a context-based TV application for multiple users.
 It provides personalized services to multiple users by utilizing ubi-UCAM 2.0.
-Additionally, it controls display devices by adapting a user's attention based on the user's direction.
+Additionally, it controls display devices by adapting a user's attention based on the user's direction [11].

-Wearable computing platform is composed of physiological sensing devices, Wearable Personal Station (WPS), comfortable clothes, application programs [14].
-Based on this platform. various technologies for personal information management have been developed, such as emotion extraction and analysis of a user, user profile analysis [15].
+Wearable computing platform is composed of physiological sensing devices, Wearable Personal Station (WPS), comfortable clothes, application programs [21].
+Based on this platform, various technologies for personal information management have been developed, such as emotion extraction and analysis of a user, personal information retrieval, filtering, and saving, user profile analysis and update [22][23].
 In Fig. 4, we can observe two services, namely, MRWindow and ubiTV, which can provide multimedia services based on user's preferences.
+A user disseminates his/her preferences to use services in ubiHome.
+However, the user can control the dissemination of his/her contextual information, i.e., whether to send services or not.
+Based on his/her preferences, a corresponding service is triggered.

-Finally, there have been researches to achieve MAR, such as responsive contents, seamless integration, and personalized multi-modal interaction [16].
+Finally, there have been researches to achieve MAR, such as responsive contents, seamless integration, and personalized multi-modal interaction [24].
 We are developing display devices, tangible interfaces and intelligent contents.
-In particular, the Responsive Multimedia System (RMS) for personalized virtual storytelling was established to provide users with a cultural, creative personalized experience by adapting overall concepts of U-VR [17].
+In particular, the Responsive Multimedia System (RMS) for personalized virtual storytelling was established to provide users with a cultural, creative personalized experience by adapting overall concepts of U-VR [25][26][27].

-Fig. 4.
-U-VR environments
+Fig. 4. ubiHome test-bed